Wehzie/frok/_posts/2023-07-23-paper-circle.md

 ## Why?

-To learn about what our circle consider relevant work.
+To learn about what our circle considers relevant work.
-To seed ideas.
-To embrace habit and our social circle.
+To seed and share ideas, to embrace habit and to enjoy.

 ## Where?